nus-cs2103-AY1920S1/duke/docs/README.md

 ### `help` - Show help page to assist user in commands available

-Shows the various commands that the Duke chat bot uses in the application.
+Help shows you the various commands that the Duke chat bot uses in the application.

+Format: `help`

 Example of usage: